elugens/hello-javascript/docs/additional-questions/binary-data-files/blobs.md

 ---

-### What method is used to create an Object URL for a Blob?
+### What method gets used to create an Object URL for a Blob?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The URL.createObjectURL() static method creates a DOMString containing a URL representing the object given in the parameter.
-The URL lifetime is tied to the document in the window on which it was created.
+The URL lifetime gets tied to the document in the window on which it gets created.
 The new object URL represents the specified File object or Blob object.
-Each time you call createObjectURL(), a new object URL is created, even if you've already created one for the same object.
-This has the potential of taking up unnecessary resources and should be released.
+Each time you call createObjectURL(), a new object URL gets created, even if you've already created one for the same object.
+This behavior has the potential of taking up unnecessary resources and should be released.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />